Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 31. Use Animation

-Another way to guide the eye towards your call to action is with movement.
+Another way to guide the eye toward your call to action is with movement.

-An animation, like the one below, is nearly impossible for the eye not to follow.
-In fact, this particular animation points at the call to action button, combining a directional visual cue with movement.
-The result is an extremely powerful exit popup.
+An animation like the one below is nearly impossible for the eye not to follow.
+This animation points at the call to action button, combining a directional visual cue with movement.
+The result is an extremely powerful exit-intent popup.

 Hard to look away, isn’t it?